kontakta39/SoftUni-CSharp-Software-Engineering/08. ASP.NET Advanced/BookWebStore/README.md

 ## ✨ Features
 - 🔐 User registration and login (ASP.NET Identity)
-- 📖 Browse books by genre and author
 - 🔍 Search across books, genres, and authors
 - 🛒 Shopping cart with a dynamic book count
 - ✍️ Blog section with role-based permissions